The Perfect Cover Letter Structure for 2025: Complete Guide for UK & US Job Markets

 "A winning cover letter is 80% research and 20% writing.
 Invest time in learning about the company before you write the first sentence."

 Ready to maximize your chances on your next application?
 Rise & Hire supports you with intelligent tools to create a compelling cover letter and ATS-optimized resume in minutes.
 Whether you're applying for a permanent role, fixed-term contract, or career change, our platform helps you structure the perfect application — and land the interview you deserve.
-Try Rise & Hire free today and transform your job search.
+Try Rise & Hire today and transform your job search.